-Raptor Month is an annual designation observed in October.
-Raptor Month celebrates various birds of prey.
+October celebrates birds of prey during Raptor Month.
 Birds of prey are defined as birds that hunt other vertebrates.
 All raptors have a few of the same defining features that make them strong, fast, and quite terrifying to their prey.
 If you see these features on a bird, you’ll know you’re looking at a raptor.

 - Sharp, hooked beak.
 This beak has evolved over time to make them masterful at tearing apart prey like small animals, mice, and insects.